40instudiosowner/40in_engine_v3/README.md

 	```bat
 		cmake --build --preset x64-your_vs_config
 	```
-6. If you don't have Visual Studio, you can use other build systems like Ninja or MinGW.
+6. If you don't have Visual Studio, you can either install IDE or VS build tools to get MSVC compiler.
+Use other build systems like Ninja or MinGW.
    Just make sure to specify the correct generator in the CMake command.
 Ninja example:
 1. Install [Ninja](https://ninja-build.org/).